Actindo-AG/Documentation/Webhooks/UserInterface/03_Queue.md

 The view shows the details of a selected queue entry.

-The following queue-related functions are available in the list header:
+The following fields and functions are available in the header:

 - *Queue entry ID*
     ID of the queue entry.